jmugambwa1/jmugambwa1/README.md

 # Joel Mugambwa

-## Computer Science Student | Passionate Developer | Tech Enthusiast

-Welcome to my profile!
-I'm Joel Mugambwa, a dedicated Computer Science student with a passion for coding and technology.
-With a keen interest in solving problems through innovative solutions, I constantly strive to learn and grow in the ever-evolving field of computer science.
+Computer Science Student | Developer & Cybersecurity Enthusiast | Tech Innovator Welcome to my profile!
+I'm Joel Mugambwa, a dedicated Computer Science student with a dual focus on software development and cybersecurity.
+I'm passionate about leveraging technology to solve problems and contribute to the ever-evolving digital landscape.

 ## About Me

-I am currently pursuing my degree in Computer Science, where I delve into various aspects of software development, algorithms, data structures, and computer systems.
+I am currently pursuing my degree in Computer Science, where I immerse myself in both software development and cybersecurity.
 My academic journey has equipped me with a strong foundation in programming languages such as Python, Java, and C++, along with practical skills in web development, mobile app development, and software engineering.
+I am deeply fascinated by cybersecurity and constantly seek to enhance my knowledge in this field while honing my skills as a developer.

 ## Skills